Posted by Patrick Hart, Partner

 Divorce at any age can be a stressful experience, further complicated by the fact that older couples in these situations may have accumulated more substantial assets – a family home, for example, or a valuable pension – that must be taken into account when making financial arrangements on divorce.

-Expert legal advice can be crucial in resolving financial and other issues.
+Expert legal advice from a divorce solicitor can be crucial in resolving financial disputes in divorce and other issues.
 The team at Royds can be very helpful in settling matters in a constructive, non-court-based way.
 For more information, please contact Patrick Hart.

 Family law solicitors who combine expertise with understanding